ifpanalytics/Ifp.Validation/README.md

 }
 ```

-This validator can be used to produce a `ValidationSummary` and this summary can be presented to the user.
+This validator can be used to produce a `ValidationSummary` and this summary can be presented to the user
+(see the screen shot above for an example).

 ```CS
 public class RegisterNewUserService: IRegisterNewUserService